RUB-SysSec/DroneSecurity/README.md

 # FAQ - Frequently Asked Questions

 Is DJI's Drone-ID the same as the standardized, Bluetooth or WiFi-based "Remote ID"?
 > No. DJI uses a dedicated wireless protocol for its Drone-ID, hence the need to implement an receiver.
-Check
+Check [www.opendroneid.org](https://www.opendroneid.org) for an in-depth description of the EU/US-wide standard.

 Can I use *this software* to locate drones from other manufacturers?
 > No. This software decodes DJI-specific protocols.
 It does not work with WiFi or Bluetooth-based "Remote ID".